Stexu/StreamAssist/README.md

 # StreamAssist
 A Assistant for osu tournament streams.
-It makes names changeable without editing textfiles or the text elements in your stream.
+It makes names and scores changeable without editing textfiles or the text elements in your stream.

 Made with <3 from Stexu mainly for osu!Harmony, but also for every other tournament.